-In January 2015, the ASU Modeling Instruction Program and Master of Natural Science (MNS) degree program were designated Accomplished STEM Programs and added to the online STEMworks Database at http://changetheequation.org/stemworks , after a rigorous review.
-STEMworks is sponsored by Change the Equation, a coalition of Fortune 500 companies.
+In January 2015, the ASU Modeling Instruction Program and Master of Natural Science (MNS) degree program were designated Accomplished STEM Programs and added to the online STEMworks Database at https://stemworks.wested.org/arizona-state-university-modeling-instruction-and-master-natural-science-programs , after a rigorous review.
+At that time, STEMworks was sponsored by Change the Equation, a coalition of Fortune 500 companies; later, STEMworks moved to the WestEd website.
 It is a critical resource for funders.

 In April 2014, High School Modeling Instruction was recognized with the 2014 Excellence in Physics Education Award of the American Physical Society (APS).
 The APS is the largest professional organization of physicists worldwide.
 The Award included $5,000.
 It was presented to David Hestenes, Jane Jackson, and Colleen Megowan at the APS April 2014 meeting in Savannah, Georgia. http://meetings.aps.org/Meeting/APR14/Session/J11

 Most of my work is service to the Arizona community for which ASU is responsible.
 These news stories give examples.